Venkateswara Temple, Tirumala: Pancha berams

-Other Murtis
+Other murtis

 Along with Pancha berams, the garbha griha also hosts the panchaloha deities of Sita, Rama, Lakshmana, Rukmini, Krishna, Chakratalvar.
 The temple hosts the deities of Garuda (Vishnu's vehicle), Narasimha, Varadaraja, Kubera, Hanuman in their respective sub-shrines.
 The temple also host the deities of Shesha (Vishnu's serpent), Viswaksena, Sugriva, Ramanuja.
-Vimana Venkateswara is the exact replica icon of Venkateswara carved on the Ananda Nilayam Viamana's second tier north west corner.
+Vimana Venkateswara is the exact replica icon of Venkateswara carved on the Ananda Nilayam Vimana's second tier north west corner.

 Worship

 Puja

-The temple follows Vaikhanasa Agama tradition of worship, which is believed to be revealed by Sage Vikhanasa and is propagated by his disciples Atri, Bhrigu, Marichi, Kasyapa.
+The temple follows Vaikhanasa Agama tradition of worship, which is believed to have been revealed by Sage Vikhanasa and propagated by his disciples Atri, Bhrigu, Marichi, Kasyapa.
 Vaikhanasa is one of the principal traditions of Hinduism and primarily worships Vishnu (and his associated Avatars) as the Supreme God.
-This ancient texts recommends six times a day puja (worship) for Vishnu, of which minimum one puja is mandatory.
+This ancient texts recommends puja (worship) for Vishnu six times a day, of which at least one puja is mandatory.
 Rituals are classified as daily, weekly and periodical.
 The daily sevas in Temple (in order of occurrence) include Suprabhata Seva, Thomala Seva, Archana, Kalyanotsavam, Dolotsavam (Unjal Seva), Arjita Brahmotsavam, Arjita Vasantotsavam, Sahasra Dipalankarana Seva, Ekanta Seva.
 Weekly sevas of the Temple include Vishesha Pooja on Monday, Ashtadala Pada Padmaradhana on Tuesday, Sahasra Kalasabhishekam on Wednesday, Tiruppavada Seva on Thursday, Abhishekam and Nijapada Darshanam on Friday.
 There are no weekly sevas on Saturday and Sunday.
 Periodical rituals include Jyesthabhishekam, Aaniwara Asthanam, Pavithrotsavam, Koil Alwar Tirumanjanam.

+The Naalayira Divya Prabandam is under tenkalai tradition, however both traditions are permitted to recite.
+The rituals follow the vadakalai sect of Vaikhanasa agama shastra.
+The priests are born in four familial groups all following Vaikhanasa and Vadakalai traditions.
+The acharyas of the temple is the pedda and Chinna Tirupati Jeeyar Swami of the tenkalai tradition and the ekanki swamis of both kalai traditions.
+This is the only major mixed divyadesams with both vadakalai and tenkalai traditions.
+The different mutts all have a role in the temple.
+Prominent vadakalai groups that have significant influence include Ahobila mutt, Parakala matha, vaikhanasa priests, and thathacharyas.
+Prominent tenkalai mutts include pedda and Chinna Tirupati jeeyar mutt, who reside in Tirupati and are trustees to the temple.
+Overall, vadakalai have slightly more power in temple traditions, however the power is divided among more entities while the tenkalai have more unified powe under the Tirumala Tirupati Jeeyar mutts.
+Many aspects of the temple practices relates to both traditions and devotees will see both symbols widely used.
+The advaitas have influence relating to the recitation of Vedas.